 Summary Sales Report for Year Ending December 31, 2020

-- The table below includes median sales information for all franchised businesses that were in operation for one calendar year or more as of December 31, 2020.
+- The table below includes average and median sales information for all franchised businesses that were in operation for one calendar year or more as of December 31, 2020.

 - Many of these franchisees have more than one territory, and the figures set out below represent total revenues owned by each franchisee.